Graduate Program in Clinical Psychology

 The PSC is our in-house training clinic for graduate students.
 The PSC draws its clients from agencies in northwest Ohio, including referrals from human services and health departments, law enforcement agencies and the juvenile justice system, domestic relations courts, physicians, rehabilitation facilities, clergy, schools, and mental health agencies.

-The Director of Clinical Training is Dr. Catherine Stein .
-Any questions about the program may be directed to her at:
+The Clinical Program Director is Dr. William O'Brien.
+Any questions about the program may be directed to him at:

 Department of Psychology